Billal227/why-the-flying-face/README.md

 ## How To Play

-1. Open `whytheflyingface.html` in a browser.
+1. Open `whytheflyingface.html` in a browser, or play directly at https://sentientsaur.itch.io/why-the-flying-face
 2. Upload a photo, or choose **Play With Default Face**.
 3. Press **Space**, tap, or click to flap.
 4. Fly through pipe gaps to score points.